luigilatorre/Europe-Climate-Change-Dashboard/README.md

 ![Dashboard Screenshot](data/Europe-Climate-Change-Dashboard.png)

-The dashboard provides an interactive view of climate change attitudes across Europe.
-Key features include dynamic filters, color-coded heatmaps, and geographic maps that allow users to explore how different European countries perceive climate change and energy sources.

-To dive deeper into the visualizations and interact with the data, please refer to the Tableau workbook `Climate_Change_Dashboard.twbx`.
+The final dashboard was built with user experience in mind, allowing for easy exploration of climate attitudes across countries.
+Users can filter by country, energy source, and concern level.
+For a deeper dive, explore the interactive Tableau dashboard in the file [`Climate_Change_Dashboard.twbx`](visualizations/Climate_Change_Dashboard.twbx).

 ## Conclusion